ethanniser/next-typesafe-url/www/docs/src/content/docs/en/setup/groundwork.md

 #### Routing

 Routing is the process of navigating between pages in your nextjs app.
-This is mopst often done either through the use of the `next/link` component.
+This is most often done either through the use of the `next/link` component.

 ```tsx
 import Link from "next/link";